Young-ook/terraform-aws-spinnaker/examples/aws-modernization-with-spinnaker/README.md

 ![spinnaker-pipeline-create](../..//images/spinnaker-pipeline-create.png)

-Next, you can click *Add stage* to add to your pipeline.
+Next, you can click *Add Stage* to add to your pipeline.
 Choose *AWS CodeBuild* here.
 A space will then appear below where you can enter the necessary information for the build task.

 ![spinnaker-pipeline-codebuild-stage](../../images/spinnaker-pipeline-codebuild-stage.png)